Is Wealthfront Legit?

 - 19,000 in-network ATMs

-- Two out-of-network ATM fees reimbursed per month (up to $5 each)
+- Two out-of-network ATM fees reimbursed per month (up to $5 per event)

 - Free wire transfers

-- FDIC sweep with $8 million of insurance
+- FDIC insurance through a sweep program, with $8 million coverage

 - Customizable savings goals

-- Ability to send paper checks (but there’s no checkbook)
+- Ability to send paper checks (without a physical checkbook)

 Fees and Minimums

-Brokerage accounts have no minimums, no management fees, and no commissions.
-The cash account also has no minimums and no recurring fees.
+Brokerage accounts have no minimum, no management fees, and no commissions.
+Wealthfront’s cash account has no minimum or recurring fees.

 Margin

-Wealthfront has a special margin feature called Portfolio Line of Credit.
+Wealthfront offers a unique margin program called Portfolio Line of Credit.
 With this service, customers can borrow up to 30% of their account balance.
-Approval is automatic, there’s no credit check, and there’s no set repayment schedule.
+There’s no credit check, and approval is automatic.

-Another thing to note: money borrowed from an automated account cannot be used to buy more shares of ETFs in that same account.
-Any money put back into the account is first used to pay off the margin loan.
+However, borrowed funds cannot be used to buy more shares of ETFs in the same account.
+Any deposited funds are first used to repay margin loans.

 Learning

-For people who prefer video, Wealthfront also has a YouTube channel with hundreds of videos.
-Here are a few topics:
+Wealthfront also has a YouTube channel with many informative videos.
+Examples include:

 Computer Software

-Wealthfront does not have a browser or desktop trading platform.
-Robo accounts are mostly automatic, with the website dashboard giving you tools to move funds and a retirement calculator.
+Wealthfront doesn’t offer any desktop or browser platforms.
+The robo accounts are mostly hands-off, with the dashboard providing basic tools like funds transfer and a retirement calculator.

-Robo accounts are even more hands-off.
-Customers add cash, and Wealthfront invests it in ETFs or bonds.
-The website dashboard has a funds-transfer tool and a retirement calculator.
-There’s also a Rewards link at the top, offering bonuses for things like referring friends.
+The robo accounts are even more hands-off.
+Users deposit cash, and Wealthfront invests it into ETFs or bonds.
+The website provides a funds-transfer tool and a retirement calculator.

 Mobile App